ArchBTW-LuddyHackathonTeam/LuddyHackathonSP25/README.md

 - A personalized AI assistant for all scheduling needs

-    - A powerful AI chatbot is integrated into the entire scheduling process with access to your requirements and what you have already fulfilled
+    - A powerful AI chatbot is integrated into the scheduling process.
+It accesses your completed courses and remaining requirements to generate intelligent, personalized advising suggestions.

 ## 📝 Getting Started